dongzgh/dongzgh.github.io/journal.md

 * Applied overnight parking permit for 5 days

 * [L3MONSHAPE](#l3monshape)
-	* Continued learning of Entrepreneurship at Udemy
+	* Continued the learning of Entrepreneurship at Udemy

 * [HEXAGONMI](#hexagonmi)
 	* Reviewed Double Attach spec with team